sbc64/curldao/APP_INSTALLATION_EXPLANATION.md

 One can see a few lines above that it is passing `false` for the last parameter.
 So this line: https://github.com/aragon/aragonOS/blob/dev/contracts/kernel/Kernel.sol#L92

+The `_setAppIfNew()` function gets called and all it does is save the base app to the `KERNEL_APP_ADDR_NAMESPACE`.
+But only if the base app doesn't exist in that namespace.

 is false and the app doesn't get installed in the `KERNEL_APP_ADDR_NAMESPACE`.
 The event `NewAppProxy` gets emitted but it is never saved into the `apps` hashmap of the kernel.
 The same flow mentioned earlier

 ### Conclusion

-On both cases when there is a new app it saves a base app namespace (which is also pretrified app explained [here](https://github.com/aragon/aragonOS/wiki/aragonOS-4:-Updates-to-aragonOS-and-aragon-apps#lifecycle-guarantees)).
+On both cases the `_setAppIfNew()` function gets called and all it does is save the base app to the `KERNEL_APP_ADDR_NAMESPACE`.
+But only if the base app doesn't exist.
+This saves the base app into the hasmap.
 The only way to obtain the current proxy app is checking the `NewAppProxy` logs, since the app proxy DOES NOT get saved into the `apps` namespace

 According to Jorge about setting default apps:
 ```